 Combatting bullying requires patience, perseverance, strength, and a wide network of support.
 Brosix Instant Messenger stands ready to do its part.
 While Brosix can’t confront the bully in a literal sense, it does provide a number of features and tools to help mitigate some instances of workplace bullying, as well as address the issue.

 Consider cyberbullying – or the event a bully is using electronic means such text chats, chat rooms, or voice and video calls to threaten, intimidate, harass, or criticize a coworker.
 Brosix’s comprehensive administrative features control mean those very features utilized by the bully can be disabled until more concrete action is taken.
-What’s more, Brosix allows administrators to manage user contact lists, controlling who can chat with whom; effectively putting a stop to the bullying while a thorough review of the chat history archives is completed, for example.
+What’s more, Brosix allows administrators to manage user contact lists, controlling who can chat with whom; effectively putting a stop to the bullying while a thorough review of the User Activity archives is completed, for example.

 Brosix also provides a number of tools which support victims’ record keeping of instances of bullying.
 Screenshot affords the ability to document not only examples of work which may have been disrupted or sabotaged, but threatening or intimidating messages, as well.
 For two-fold documentation of written harassment, chat histories provide a written record of user communications; allowing for an even stronger case to be made.